Skip navigation

 Tubal ligation - discharge

 Tubal ligation is surgery to close the fallopian tubes.
-After tubal ligation, a woman is sterile.
+After a successful tubal ligation, a woman cannot get pregnant.
 This article tells you how to care for yourself after leaving the hospital.

 When You're in the Hospital

 You had tubal ligation (or tying the tubes) surgery to close your fallopian tubes.
 These tubes connect the ovaries to the uterus.
-After tubal ligation, a woman is sterile.
-In general, this means a woman can no longer get pregnant.
 However, there is still a small risk of pregnancy even after tubal ligation.
 (A similar procedure that removes the entire tube has a higher success rate in preventing pregnancy.)

 Your surgeon probably made 1 or 2 small cuts in the area around your belly button.
 Then your surgeon inserted a laparoscope (a narrow tube with a tiny camera on the end) and other instruments into your pelvic area.
 Your tubes were either cauterized (burned shut) or clamped off with a small clip, a ring, or rubber bands.